 Many ALTs make strong bonds within their program or immediate community, but often lack a broader connection to the foreign professional community in Japan.
 Check out groups (online or in person), Meetups, conferences or at the very least, do some networking on LinkedIn.

 Putting in the research to discover what’s out there and connected to your field of interest is half the battle.
 Once you’ve found a few choices, then you can reach out to people or better understand what might be right for you.
+Actively search out groups and events that pertain to your particular field of interest, and it’ll pay off.

-- Savvy Tokyo — One of the only websites focusing specifically on foreign woman in Tokyo and in Japan in general.
+- Savvy Tokyo — One of the only websites focusing specifically on foreign women in Tokyo and in Japan in general.
 Check out this article on networking for expat women, as well as other pieces written by and about women working in Japan.

 - Expat Briefing — This website provides a great list of more than 10 groups to consider joining.
 Check out their list on business groups and associations in Japan.